CharlieBurton10/classicalmusicquiz/README.md

 #### Returning/Frequent Visitor Goals

 * I want to be able to progress on to the hard level.
-* I want to be given varied questions each time I play
+* I want to be given varied questions each time I play.
 * I want to be able to easily follow them on social media pages.